Kristu Jayanti University: Kristu Jayanti School of Law and Institute of Management

 The Institute of Management and is accredited by the National Assessment and Accreditation Council (NAAC) with an A++ grade, holding a CGPA of 3.78/4.
 The MBA program is also accredited by the Accreditation Council for Business Schools and Programs.

 Student support and campus life

 Research

-The research programmes are affiliated to Bangalore University.
+The university has a wide range of Research programmes funded by DST, UGC, and other government and private agencies.

 Faculty

 Faculty improvement is facilitated through programmes like in–house Faculty Development Programme (FDP), department-level programmes and Participation in FDPs / Conferences/ Seminars at other institutions and colleges.
 The institution encourages the faculty members to participate and undertake institutional research and to pursue personal research leading to M.Phil. and Ph.D.